jadnco/cs-ia-docs/Criterion-A.md

 ## Rationale

 The client valued my time and skills so he knew that he would need to set aside some funds to get this project off the ground.
-As the client was an individual, therefore funds were limited.
-There was no room for hiring external resources, I had to figure out the most efficient way of creating an app that would run on the two major mobile platforms.
+As the client was an individual, their funds were limited.
+There was no room in the budget for hiring external resources; I had to figure out the most efficient way of creating an app that would run on the two major mobile platforms.

 Acknowledging my current skillset, I did some research to see what our options were.
 In the end, we decided to go with a framework developed by *Facebook Inc.* called *React Native*.
 This was a good choice, because I already had experience writing React apps for web platforms – introducing native environments into the equation would be a nice opportunity to challenge myself.